Stay to the end for a list of NICU cuddler programs so that you can find out if there is one near you and how to apply.

 Family’s Touch is the Most Important

 For most situations in which a newborn would benefit from human contact, the first choice is the baby’s mother or other family members.
-In some situations, the mother is sick, or family needs to tend to other children at home.
-Maybe the family lives really far away and they can’t be with baby all the time.
+In some situations, the mother is sick, or the family needs to tend to other children at home.
+Maybe the family lives really far away and they can’t be with the baby all the time.
 In those situations, having an extra pair of cuddly arms may come in handy.

 In some cases when babies are rooming in with their mothers if they are still in the hospital and in with stable health.
 The typical role of a volunteer cuddler is not to replace the baby’s family, but to provide additional support.

 Each hospital will have unique rules and guidelines for their volunteer programs.
 In general, most will include some type of consent process in which the newborn’s family will be asked (written or verbally) if they agree with volunteers being involved in the care of their babies.